Philippa Spurway Interior Architect

 Huge Rock Removal Needed

-This is going to be extremely hard work as there is no way to get even the smallest digger down there, so it must be removed by hand.
+It's going to be extremely hard work, as there is no way to get even the smallest digger down there, it will have to be removed by hand.

 26494C68-E022-40FE-8365-5F7C4B4866E7_1_201_a